mark-nicol/tangogql/REFACTORING_NOTES.md

 - [x] Clean up the documentation files/folders generated from sphinx
 - [x] Move the tests to a test folder
-- [ ] Move the tests to use PyTests and Coverage
+- [x] Move the tests to use PyTests and Coverage
 - [x] Create a module folder and move the source code there?
 - [ ] Missing setup.py (and maybe .cfg is needed for packaging)
 - [ ] Missing LICENSE file
 - [ ] Can we remove the static folder?
 - [ ] Run PEP8 or Flake8 on the project
 - [ ] Document the different modules
-- [ ] Check the coverage
 - [ ] Use the new formating system for the strings
+- [ ] Add pytest.ini or tox.ini or setup.cfg
+- [ ] Add config.py

 ## Documentation